 The investigator should provide the study sponsor with any new safety information (which includes new AEs and changes to previously reported AEs) that may affect the safety evaluation of the device.
-For AEs that are unresolved/ongoing at time of discontinuation, any additional information received at follow-up should be documented in the eCRFs up to study completion (i.e., database lock).
-Any additional data received up to 3 months after subject completed the study should be documented and available upon the study sponsor's request.
+For AEs that are unresolved/ongoing at time of subject exit from study, any additional information received at follow-up should be documented in the eCRFs up to study completion (i.e., database lock).

-All complaints received after this time period will be considered and processed as spontaneous (following the postmarket vigilance procedures) and should be communicated to the medical device's manufacturer as per local requirements.
+Any additional data received up to 1 month after subject discontinuation or exit must be documented and available upon the study sponsor's request.
+All complaints received after this time period will be considered and processed as spontaneous and should be communicated to the medical device's manufacturer as per local requirements.

 The investigator should also report complaints on non-Alcon products directly to the manufacturer as per the manufacturer's instructions or local regulatory requirements.

-11.7 Pregnancy in the Clinical Study
+11.6 Pregnancy in the Clinical Study

 Women of childbearing potential or women who are pregnant at the time of study entry are not excluded from participation.
-Pregnancy should be included in the appropriate eCRF when a pregnant woman enters the study or if a woman becomes pregnant during the study.
+Pregnancy should be included in the Pregnancy eCRF form in EDC when a pregnant woman enters the study or if a woman becomes pregnant during the study.
 Pregnancy is not reportable as an AE; however, complications may be reportable and will be decided on a case-by-case basis.